Photo by Brandon Gray, 2018

 In 2016 she presented He was a poet and he taught us how to react and become this poetry (Parts 1 and 2) at La Biennale de Montréal - Le Grand Balcon curated by Philippe Pirotte.
 This major work included video installation of Maria Tallchief and a collaborative performance with five dancers (Ceinwen Gobert, Hanako Hoshimi-Caines, Ivanie Aubin-Malo, Catherine Dagenais-Savard and Stacy Desiliér) that included open rehearsals and three performances at the Museé d'art contemporain de Montréal.
 Other collaborators in recent years include composer and musician, Laura Ortman, in New York City and cellist, Peggy Lee, in Vancouver, writer, Leanne Simpson, and artist, Duane Linklater.
 Tanya has also worked alongside dancers, Ceinwen Gobert, Hanako Hoshimi-Caines, Ivanie Aubin-Malo, Elisa Harkins, Miqu'el Dangeli, Ziyian Kwan, Daina Ashbee, Emily Law and Danah Rosales (among others).

-In 2017, as a member of Wood Land School she participated in Kahatenhstánion tsi na’tetiatere ne Iotohrkó:wa tánon Iotohrha / Drawing Lines from January to December in Montréal.
-Wood Land School participated in Under the Mango Tree - Sites of Learning gathering for documenta14 in Kassel.
+In 2017, as a member of Wood Land School, she participated in Kahatenhstánion tsi na’tetiatere ne Iotohrkó:wa tánon Iotohrha / Drawing Lines from January to December in Montréal.
+Wood Land School participated in Under the Mango Tree - Sites of Learning, a gathering for documenta14 in Kassel.

 In 2017 Tanya was the inaugural artist in residence at All My Relations Arts in Minneapolis, USA.
 She was also artist in residence at Art Gallery of Ontario where she made a performance, Sun Force, in response to Rita Letendre's retrospective, Fire & Light.